MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-extensions-1-15.md

 ---
-title:
+title: Microsoft extensions to USB Video Class 1.5 Specification
 author: windows-driver-content
-description:
+description: Describes Microsoft extensions to the USB Video Class 1.5 Specification that enables new controls as well as the capability to carry well-defined frame-metadata in a standard format.
 ---

 # 1 Overview

 ## 1.1 Summary

-Microsoft’s extension to the [USB Video Class specification](http://www.usb.org/developers/docs/devclass_docs/USB_Video_Class_1_5.zip) enables new controls as well as the capability to carry well-defined frame-metadata in a standard format.
+Microsoft extensions to the [USB Video Class specification](http://www.usb.org/developers/docs/devclass_docs/USB_Video_Class_1_5.zip) enable new controls as well as the capability to carry well-defined frame-metadata in a standard format.

 ## 1.2 Architecture Decisions

 UVC frame metadata support will be available to ISOCH and BULK endpoints.
 However, in the case of BULK endpoint, the metadata size will be limited to 240 bytes (due to the fact that all video frame data is transferred in a single video frame packet on BULK endpoints).

-UVC metadata support will be only available to frame based payload.
+UVC metadata support will be only available to frame based payloads.

 UVC metadata support will be available only through the Media Foundation (MF) capture pipeline.

 UVC metadata will be opt-in.
-Every IHV/OEM that needs metadata support must enable this through a custom INF.
+Every IHV/OEM that needs metadata support must enable this through a custom INF file.

 UVC metadata will only support system allocated memory.
 VRAM or DX surfaces will not be supported.